peshanghiwa/vue-awesome-paginate/README.md

 ##### Result of above snippet:

 <img src="https://i.ibb.co/qWykt4j/6.png" width="500" />

+&nbsp;
+&nbsp;
+&nbsp;
+&nbsp;

+## Custom Slots

-This 2nd method of injecting html through custom slots in to elements is available for all the other controlling elements like breakpoint buttons and jump buttons etc...
+**This 2nd method of injecting html through custom slots in to elements in the previous example is available for all the other controlling elements like breakpoint buttons and jump buttons etc...**
 You can see all the slots in the slots table at API section

 &nbsp;